schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 }
 ```

-[Packer's Azure ARM builder](https://www.packer.io/plugins/builders/azure/arm) uses the `packer-build-rg` resource group to provision the required build resources and should only contain resources during build time.
+Packer will use the `packer-build-rg` resource group for the required build resources.
+It should only contain resources during build time.
 Packer will publish the resulting [managed images](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/capture-image-resource) to the `packer-artifacts-rg` resource group.

 ### Authentication and Authorization

-We'll use SP authentication with Packer because it integrates well with GitHub Actions.
-We create it like this:
+We'll use SP authentication with Packer because it integrates well with GitHub Actions:

 ```hcl
 resource "azuread_application" "packer" {